10/12/2019

 The youth population in Africa is on the rise, yet opportunities for decent employment remain minimal.
 According to the ILO, youth unemployment in Sub-Saharan Africa remains relatively low, as many young people cannot afford not to work.

-However, young people (60% of Africans are between 16-24 years of age) suffer from under-employment and a lack of decent working conditions.
+However, young people (60% of Africans are between 16 and 24 years of age) suffer from under-employment and a lack of decent working conditions.
 The majority of these underemployed and unemployed youth reside in rural areas.

 Barriers to entry

-Despite the enormous opportunities presented in agri-business, multiple barriers and challenges persist that hinder Africa's youth from venturing into the world of agri-business development.
+Despite the enormous opportunities in agribusiness, multiple barriers and challenges persist that hinder Africa's youth from venturing into agribusiness development.
 These challenges include:

-• The perception that agriculture is for “old folks” and a lack of exposure to off-farm and on-farm opportunities in agri-business has hindered young people from pursuing opportunities in the sector.
+• The perception that agriculture is for “old folks” and a lack of exposure to off-farm and on-farm opportunities in agri-business have hindered young people from pursuing opportunities in the sector.

-• Lack of skills (numeracy and literacy), entrepreneurial acumen and lack of technical know-how on modern farming techniques remain staggering blocks that keep young people from exploring enterprise development in agriculture, related value chains and ultimately, creation of green jobs.
+• Lack of skills (numeracy and literacy), entrepreneurial acumen, and technical know-how in modern farming techniques remain staggering blocks that keep young people from exploring enterprise development in agriculture, related value chains, and, ultimately, the creation of green jobs.

 • Access to capital – On the one hand, the youth lack the required assets to secure credit and are perceived as “high risk and not creditworthy” by a majority of lending institutions.
 On the other hand, rural young women particularly face gender stereotypes in relation to land ownership, access to credit and many have low levels of education that reduce their competitive entry and market expansion of their enterprises.

-• Minimal access to information (or right information), market linkages, high costs of inputs such as seeds and fertilizers, land tenure and cultural inheritance practices hinder youth and young women from owning productive land.
+• Minimal access to information (or the right information), market linkages, high input costs (such as seeds and fertilisers), land tenure, and cultural inheritance practices hinder youth and young women from owning productive land.

-• The causes and effects of climate change in addition to environmental degradation have long term effects on agricultural outputs and undermine efforts to achieve sustainable food security.
+• The causes and effects of climate change, along with environmental degradation, have long-term impacts on agricultural outputs and undermine efforts to achieve sustainable food security.

 • Lack of or ineffective implementation or adaptation of government policies that support climate-smart agricultural practices.